Recursived/GameJam2025/README.md

 3. Read this README to understand the architecture
 4. Start building your game features!

+## 📁 Game idea

+This is a rythmic game where you control a snake/lasso that needs to circle entities on the map.
+Those entities can have various powerups that you need to manage.
+When you complete a level, you can ask for a powerup on your turn by turn action (a la roguelike).
+If you don't bite your tail, you cut the backend part of the snake.

+The win condition of a level is to remove all the entities from the level.
+The lose condition is if you can't finish because you are too small.
+The tail does not shrink unless you get a malus or entities touches you then you shrink or you eat yourself at the wrong spot

+##  Roadmap

+1. PoC game loop
+    1.1 Move
+    1.2 Cut snake
+    1.3 Clear a looped zone
+2. Metronome action based system
+3. Complexify gameplay
+    3.1 Items on the map
+    3.2 Entities on the map getting stronger
+4. Roguelike loop
+    4.1 buff
+    4.2 Procedural creation of level
+5. Beautify the game

 ## 📁 Project Structure

 Understanding our folder organization is crucial for maintaining clean code: